Sorry, you need to enable JavaScript to visit this website.

 As dates for registration are close to the examination dates, candidates should fully consider if they intend to sit the NPPF examination before registering.
 Candidates who wish to withdraw from the examination after registering will need to inform their force examinations officer immediately, specifying their reason for withdrawing.

 It is not possible to substitute a withdrawn candidate with another unregistered candidate.
-Candidates who withdraw from an examination will not automatically be re-entered into the next examination.
-A verbal indication that the candidate would like to sit the subsequent examination is not sufficient to ensure registration.
+Candidates who withdraw from an examination will not automatically be re-entered into the next examination and will need to re-apply at the next available opportunity.

 Once a candidate has withdrawn from the examination, they cannot be re-entered.